Programming-in-AI/VisionGomoku/README.md

 - If the whole game is over, then quit a game
 ### making_board.ipynb
 - making a board image with a cv2 and PIL module

+## Game Specification
+1. use 15*15 board
+2. randomly divide black and white side
+3. the starter is always black
+4. the starter which is black must put the stone on a middle of the board
+5. if anyside win twice, the whole game is over.
+6. samsam which is the strategy that black cannot use is not implemented yet